Make apple butter quick and easy in the Instant Pot with this recipe! All the flavors of fall in a delicious, spreadable treat.

 My grocery store has had an amazing selection of apples lately and I just haven’t been able to resist buying and cooking with them!
 I used the latest batch I picked up to make this delicious apple butter in the Instant Pot.

-One of the advantages of making apple butter in the Instant Pot is how quick it is.
+One of the advantages of using Instant Pot is how quick it is.
 You may be familiar with my crockpot pumpkin apple butter, which tastes amazing but takes over 12 hours to cook.
-With the Instant Pot, you can make apple butter in about an hour.
+With the Instant Pot, you can make it in about an hour.
 Talk about a time saver!

 - Apple Cider or Juice